neoforged/.github/primers/1.21.6/index.md

     - `ExperienceBarRenderer` - Draws the experience bar.
     - `JumpableVehicleBarRenderer` - Draws the jump power bar (e.g. horse jumping).
     - `LocatorBarRenderer` - Draws the bar that points to given waypoints.
-- `net.minecraft.client.gui.font.glyphs.BakedGlyph` now takes in a `GpuTexture`
+- `net.minecraft.client.gui.font.glyphs.BakedGlyph` now takes in a `GpuTextureView`
     - `extractChar` - Extracts a glyph instance submits the element to be rendered.
     - `extractEffect` - Extracts a glyph effect (e.g. drop shadow) submits the element to be rendered.
     - `extractBackground` - Extracts a glyph effect and submits the element to be rendered on the background Z.